bpmn-io/bpmn-js-examples/README.md

 * [bpmn-js-nyan](https://github.com/nikku/bpmn-js-nyan) - Model nyan cats instead of service tasks, resize elements and assign custom element colors.
 * [bpmn-js-task-priorities](https://github.com/bpmn-io/bpmn-js-task-priorities) - persistent task colors, diagram interaction and custom extension elements demo.
 * [bpmn-js-in-color](https://github.com/bpmn-io/bpmn-js-in-color) - Adding color support for BPMN based on the [BPMN in Color](https://github.com/bpmn-miwg/bpmn-in-color) proposal.
-* [bpmn-js-example-react-properties-panel](https://github.com/bpmn-io/bpmn-js-example-react-properties-panel) - An example how to build a simple properties panel for bpmn-js using React.
+* [bpmn-js-example-react-properties-panel](https://github.com/bpmn-io/bpmn-js-example-react-properties-panel) - An example of how to build a simple properties panel for bpmn-js using React.
 * [custom-bundle](./custom-bundle) - How to build a custom version of bpmn-js
 * [bpmn-js-example-model-extension](https://github.com/bpmn-io/bpmn-js-example-model-extension) - An example of creating a model extension for bpmn-js.
 * [bpmn-js-example-custom-rendering](https://github.com/bpmn-io/bpmn-js-example-custom-rendering) - An example of creating custom rendering for bpmn-js.